SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 2. Download latest Universal Importer plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2275-universal_importer).
 3. Install plugin following this [guide](https://www.youtube.com/watch?v=tyM5f81eRno).

-Now, you should have in SketchUp an "Import with Universal Importer..." entry in "File" menu and an "Universal Importer" toolbar.
+Now, you should have in SketchUp an "Universal Importer..." submenu in "Extensions" menu and an "Universal Importer" toolbar.

 ## Troubleshooting

-### I get a not precise error when I import a model.
+### I get a error when I import a model on Windows.

 (Re)install [Microsoft Visual C++ library](https://aka.ms/vs/17/release/vc_redist.x64.exe) then restart Windows.

+### Model was imported but textures are missing...

+Enable "Claim Missing Textures" option in "Extensions > Universal Importer" menu then import model again.

 ## Thanks